 KBC has been proudly serving our customers in Ireland for over 40 years.
 Employing over 1,000 staff across Ireland, our head office is situated at Sandwith Street, Dublin 2.

 As one of Ireland’s leading banks and a member of one of Europe’s largest banking groups, KBC provides personal and corporate banking services to our customers throughout Ireland.
-We provide a range of products and services to personal customers including current accounts, deposit accounts, investment products, home loans, home insurance, life assurance, credit cards and personal loans.
+We provide a range of products and services to personal customers including current accounts, deposit accounts, investment products, home loans, home insurance, life assurance, pensions, credit cards and personal loans.

 Our products and services are distributed through the nationwide KBC Hub and broker networks, by telephone via the dedicated Retail Sales Team as well as through our website and online and mobile banking platforms.
 KBC is a public limited company registered in the Companies Registration Office under Company Number 40537.
 Our registered office is at Sandwith Street, Dublin 2.
 We are a wholly owned subsidiary of KBC Bank N.V.
 KBC is a licensed bank regulated by the Central Bank of Ireland.